tef/arson/SPEC.md

  - `@unknown`

 Any other use of a builtin tag is an error and MUST be rejected.

+Note: Even if an RSON parser does not support the optional types, it SHOULD reject invalid uses of the tags.

 # ARSON Test Vectors